razen-core/rynex/docs/GETTING_STARTED.md

-# Getting Started with ZenWeb
+# Getting Started with Rynex

-A comprehensive guide to building your first application with ZenWeb.
+A comprehensive guide to building your first application with Rynex.

 ## Table of Contents